reyangdoit/ReGPT/README.md

 # ReGPT
-Aiming to accomplish a reverse software enginnering.
+Aiming to accomplish a reverse software enginnering based on LLM.

 # Install & Preparation